Nwuguru-Chidiebere-Sullivan/Web-Scraping-Of-Online-Bookstore-MongoDB-With-Python/README.md

 1. Title: Name of the book
 2. Price: The cost of the book
 3. Star_rating: The rating of the book by readers
+4. _id: The id number of each column